Continued from Scattered Mennonite

 “I don’t know about that, you’re picking up and getting this English lingo quite well.”

-For a brief moment I thought “I wonder what ‘atta girl’ means”, and quickly told myself, “Anna, leave it alone and just enjoy and celebrate this breakthrough you just experienced.”
+For a brief moment, I thought “I wonder what ‘atta girl’ means”, and quickly told myself, “Anna, leave it alone and just enjoy and celebrate this breakthrough you just experienced.”

-Later, at home while I was having a shower, I started shaking again, thinking about those last few days I had had.
+Later, at home, while I was having a shower, I started shaking again, thinking about those last few days I had had.
 That’s when I thought that I should have just let George deal with Mark like he wanted to in the first place -- then it might have not gotten this far.

-It didn’t dawn on me how incredibly lucky I was that it all turned out the way it did.
+It didn’t dawn on me how lucky I was that it all turned out the way it did.
 I felt so bad that I had let it go that far.
 I felt guilty that I had caused the factory to lose a whole shift and have such a big scare, especially after Hilary had been so kind and helped me out so much during the short time that I had been back to work.

-That whole situation brought me right back to the tobacco field when my car sunk in the sand and I caused the farmer way more work than I had actually worked for him.
+The whole situation brought me right back to the tobacco field when my car sunk in the sand and I caused the farmer way more work than I had actually worked for him.
 I thought “Dios mio, wherever I go, bad things happen.
 If I get fired I deserve it.”

 I tried to get back to my normal routine and do some of my school work.
 I thought about all those big words the police officer asked me that I didn’t really understand.
 The police officer had had to explain everything to me a few times using different words before I understood him.
 He was very good at that, I could tell that he had done that sort of thing before.

-I really hoped that my mom wouldn’t hear any version of what had happened because I realized that I would have a really hard time explaining all of it to my mom in Low German.
+I really hoped that my mom wouldn’t hear any version of what had happened because I realized that I would have a really hard time explaining all of it to her in Low German.
 I didn’t even know some of the words in Low German that would be used in a situation like that.
 I realized that that obviously was because we were never expected to be in a situation like that.

 I threw the pencil I’d been using for my school work across the room in frustration.
 I took a few deep breaths, then got up, picked up the pencil, wiped the dust off of it, and decided that I was too distracted to learn anything at that moment.
-I couldn’t wait for the hours to pass so I could go on a motorcycle ride with George again.
+I couldn’t wait for the hours to pass fast enough so I could go on a motorcycle ride with George again.
 Click here to continue reading my story.